Karema, Tanzania: Mission

 The missionaries founded the village of Karema with five hundred redeemed slaves.

 They needed protection.
 A former Papal Zouave named Léopold Louis Joubert offered his services to Lavigerie, and this was accepted in a letter of 20 February 1886.
 Joubert reached Zanzibar on 14 June 1886, and reached the mission at Karema on 22 November 1886.
 He remained there for some months at the request of the Vicar Apostolic of Tanganyika, Mgr.
 Jean-Baptiste-Frézal Charbonnier, to protect the mission against attacks by slavers.
 He then crossed the lake to Mpala in March 1887.

 Charbonnier died at Karema on 16 March 1888 and Léonce Bridoux was asked to succeed him.

 Bridoux died on 20 October 1890.

 In 1889, Adrien Atiman arrived in Karema and became the mission's medical doctor, which he remained until 1956.
 The missionaries built a church in 1890 and in 1893 completed a fortified mission house, which is still standing.

 On 19 June 1891 Adolphe Lechaptois was appointed Bridoux's successor as Vicar Apostolic of Tanganyika and Titular Bishop of Utica.

 He made his base at Karema, which he reached on 8 September 1891.

 During the first part of the 20th century Lechaptois opened many schools, as well as five orphanages.

 The center at Karema became a junior seminary.

 Lechaptois died on 30 November 1917 at Karema.

 On 10 May 1946 the Apostolic Vicariate of Tanzania was renamed the Apostolic Vicariate of Karema, and on 25 March 1953 was promoted to become the Diocese of Karema.

 On 24 October 1969 it was renamed the Diocese of Sumbawanga, reflecting the transfer of headquarters to the growing city of Sumbawanga.

 Recent years

 Today Karema is a fishing village.
-It may be reached by ferry.
+It can be accessed by ferry.
 As of 2010 the ferry boat was the MV Liemba, formerly the Graf von Götzen, a 1,300 ton steamship that the Germans assembled on the lake in 1913 for use as an armed troop transport.

 The Catholic mission provides a guesthouse.
 From Karema there is transport by Land Rover to Mpanda, the district center.